vfp9/intl/readme.md

 `APPEND PROCEDURES` appends stored procedures in a text file to the stored procedures snippet of the current database.

-**Specify the code page of the new data when appending DBC procedure code from other locales or platforms.**
+**Specify the 代码页 of the new data when appending DBC procedure code from other 语言环境 or platforms.**

-**Internationalization Gotcha:** `AS nCodePage` specifies the code page of the text file from which the stored procedures are appended.
-VFP copies the contents of the text file and, as it does so, automatically converts the contents of the text file to the code page you specify.
+**Internationalization Gotcha:** `AS nCodePage` specifies the 代码页 of the text file from which the stored procedures are appended.
+VFP copies the contents of the text file and, as it does so, automatically converts the contents of the text file to the 代码页 you specify.

-If you omit `AS nCodePage`, VFP copies the contents of the text file from which the stored procedures are appended and, as it does so, automatically converts the contents of the text file to the current VFP code page.
-The current VFP code page can be determined with `CPCURRENT()`.
+If you omit `AS nCodePage`, VFP copies the contents of the text file from which the stored procedures are appended and, as it does so, automatically converts the contents of the text file to the current VFP 代码页.
+The current VFP 代码页 can be determined with `CPCURRENT()`.

 ----